Menu

 AI models can inherit biases from training data, potentially leading to discriminatory outcomes.
 This poses potential risks in case of biases for diverse user demographics.
 The significance of ethical considerations in QA testing for AI models is crucial.

 Poor data can hamper algorithms during training, which is underscored by potential risks like discriminatory outputs or unintended consequences during treatments.
-The healthcare industry is data-sensitive, and any missed consideration can leave a product untrusted.
+The healthcare industry is data-sensitive, and any missed consideration can leave a product untrustworthy.

 Here are the ethical considerations for incorporating AI in quality assurance and testing: